Born Hong Kong

 1996 Bachelor of Fine Arts (First Class honours), University of Western Australia

 2000 Master of Fine Arts (by Research), University of Western Australia

 Lives and works in Wollongong

 My practice pivots on the transformative relationship between art and technology.
 My works draw from philosophical and scientific enquiries to investigate materialist practices and processes.
-In particular, I am interested in how the textual imprints of media and materials in artworks shape our experience.
+In particular, I am interested in how the textual imprints of media, mediums, and materials in artworks shape our experience.

-I lecture in media arts at the University of Wollongong, Australia.
+I am a senior lecturer in media arts at the University of Wollongong, Australia.

 Download:my 1-page cv